Trace factorial (n!) on paper: expand fact(5) down to fact(1)

 }

-main function:int main(void) means "no parameters, returns int".
+The main function:int main(void) means "no parameters, returns an int."

 Multiple parameters & types

 You can pass multiple parameters separated by commas.
-Each one needs its type.
+Each one needs its own type declaration.